Astronomy (AST)

 Introduction to the interdisciplinary principles of astrobiology, an inquiry-based evaluation of potential alien ecosystems and extraterrestrial life within the context of their origins on Earth.
 Establishes the structure, interactions, and limits of biology in various Earth environments, proposing analogues of suitable conditions relative to past and contemporary discoveries involving the habitability of Mars, Venus, and Jovian planet satellites.
 Features a survey of remote sensing, bio-signatures, and relative planetary, astronomical, and biological requites for the development and maintenance of a biosphere.
 This overview includes habitable zones, solar, physical, atmospheric, bio-geological, and chemical parameters employed in the search for life and hospitable worlds within and beyond the solar system.

-AST 2948 Service-Learning Field Studies 1
+AST 2948 Service Learning Field Studies 1

 Credit Hours: 1